 - All Dogs With Video

 I’m now looking for a forever home with an experienced person or family who have owned dogs before and have researched my breed type.
-I can live with sensible children from twelve years of age and upwards and dog-confident cats but I wouldn’t be suitable to live with another dog, or in a flat.
-I’ll need a home in a rural or semi-rural area where I can be exercised without coming into constant contact with lots of other dogs.
-My new owners will be expected to take me to training classes, continue working on my socializationwith other dogs and provide me with a minimum of one hour of controlled off-lead exercise every day.
+I’m looking for an all adult home without visiting young children and I can also live with a calm dog providing they’ll give me space to settle in, but no cats please.
+I’ll need to live in either a house or ground floor flat with direct access to a garden.
+My new owners will be expected to provide me with a minimum of one hour of off-lead exercise every day.

-If you’re interested in adopting me you will need to be fully prepared for the hard work and long-term commitment involved in caring for a dog, you’ll be taking on an eleven year commitment which must not be taken lightly.
+If you’re interested in adopting me you will need to be fully prepared for the hard work and long-term commitment involved in caring for a dog, which must not be taken lightly.

 I hope to see you soon,

 Hello my name is Buster!
 I am a friendly boy but my hearing and eyesight are not as good as when I was a pup.
 I love people and love to have some company, although I don’t mind being left for a few hours if you need to go shopping.
 When you go shopping could you buy me some apples they are my favourite thing…thank you.

 I don’t mind other dogs, but these days I would rather they didnt fuss around me or get in my face.
 If you have an older quiet lady dog I may like to live with her though, if she is gentle and we get to meet first to see if we like on another.
 I don’t like cats though– so no cats please.

 I have lived with children before aged 10 years old and over so could live with that age range again or slightly younger, but no younger than 8 years, again I don’t want too much running around or being over fussed.